on-premises | self-hosted | private cloud

 GDPR inspectors hold the organisation and its partners, the cloud providers, responsible for data protection.
 Any breaches of the regulations by the partner could result in fines for your company.
 A major concern is that 67% of cloud providers are headquartered in the USA, but there is no US version of the GDPR.
 This makes compliance a tricky issue to clarify and resolve.

 The same things are true for companies subject to HIPAA regulations.
 HIPAA compliance is becoming easier because so many organisations are focused on it.
-However, the burden for compliance still falls on the healthcare company.
+However, the burden of compliance still falls on any company using a medical messaging app.
 They could be liable for violations, even if the violations happened with their cloud provider.

 Ultimately, your company is responsible for its regulatory compliance.
 Developing the right compliance steps and systems may be much simpler and faster in an on-premises system.